timescale/docs/api/duration_in.md

   ('1-5-2020 12:00', 'stopping');
 ```

-Here is how we can query this table for the time spent in the running state:
+You can query this table for the time spent in the running state, like this:
 ```sql
 SELECT toolkit_experimental.duration_in('running', toolkit_experimental.state_agg(time, state)) FROM states;
 ```